AppDaemon/appdaemon/DASHBOARD.md

 - `units` - the unit symbol to be displayed, if not specified HAs unit will be used, specify "" for no units
 - `precision` - the number of decimal places
 - `shorten` - if set to one, the widget will abbreviate the readout for high numbers, e.g. `1.1K` instead of `1100`
+- `use_comma` - if set to one`, a comma will be used as the decimal separator
 - `state_map`

 ### Style Arguments: